drinkbird/drinkbird.github.io/_posts/blog/2019-10-12-recommended-books-for-software-developers.md

 ## Start here

 If you only read five from this list, read these.
-Together they cover the people, the organisation, the systems, and the craft of leading engineers without losing what makes engineering good.
+Together they cover the people, the organization, the systems, and the craft of leading engineers without losing what makes engineering good.

 <div class="row display-flex">
 {% for book_key in page.start_here %}